UAE's ADNOC prices gas business IPO near top of range

 ($1 = 3.6727 UAE dirham)

-(Reporting by Yousef Saba in Dubai and Rachna Uppal in Abu Dhabi; Editing by Edmund Klamann and Sonali Paul)
+(Reporting by Yousef Saba in Dubai and Rachna Uppal in Abu Dhabi; Editing by Edmund Klamann, Sonali Paul and Louise Heavens)

 ((rachna.uppal@thomsonreuters.com))